stephengray12/cpsc2376-Gray/projects/project04/README.md

 ## 🕹️ Description

 This is a turn-based grid game written in C++ using SDL2.
-Players take turns placing pieces using the keyboard and/or mouse.
+Players take turns placing pieces using the keyboard arrow keys of the keyboard.

 ## 🎮 Controls

-- Click / use arrow keys to select
+- use arrow keys to select
-- Press Enter or click to place a piece
+- Press Enter to place a piece
 - Press `R` or click "Restart" to play again
 - Press `Esc` to exit